 Experts suggest a remodeled bathroom typically adds between three and five percent to a New York apartment’s value, and a remodeled kitchen can add as much as 15 percent.
 However, there’s a difference between real remodeling and a new coat of paint.
 Look for these hidden updates during your inspection to work out whether your dream apartment is remodeled and worth its asking price.

 Check the WindowsCheck the Windows

-Just like electrical appliances and roof tiles, windows wear out and need to be replaced.
-This should be part of any remodeling work completed on dwellings older than 15 years, as it makes an apartment more energy-efficient and keeps out drafts and rainwater.
-You can determine whether the windows are new by looking for gaps in the frame and moisture on the inside of the glass.
+Just like electrical appliances and roof tiles, windows wear out and need be replaced.
+It should be part of any remodeling work completed on dwellings older than 15 years, as it makes an apartment more energy-efficient and keeps out drafts and rainwater.
+You can determine whether the windows are new by looking for gaps, in the frame and moisture on the inside of the glass.
 Replaced windows should also open and close smoothly.

 Examine the FloorsExamine the Floors